SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 2. If a tree looks dead but the survey is being done before leaves are evident or after leaves have begun falling, put "check status, looks unhealthy" in notes.
 Then, cross-reference with mortality or other census during data entry.

+3. In general, if a measurement is >6mm difference compared to the previous measurement, double check in field, then if need be write "check previous measure" in notes column.

-3. For timing reference, the 2018 fall biannual (2018.14) survey took about 5 hours, with 7 people in 3 teams.
+4. For timing reference, the 2018 fall biannual (2018.14) survey took about 5 hours, with 7 people in 3 teams.
 The 2019 spring biannual (2019.01) was done in 9 hours with 2 teams of 2 people (1 half-day had only 2 people, the full day had all 4).
 With three teams, the areas are generally split up in this way:
 - One team in Areas 1, 6, 9
 - One team in Areas 2, 5, 8
 - One team in Areas 3, 4, 7